-Americans laid off due to COVID-19 want to know what how landlords expect them to pay.
+Americans laid off due to COVID-19 want to know how landlords expect them to pay.
 We asked some

 According to CHIP’s self-reported surveys of its membership, an average of 8% of renters don’t pay rent in normal times.
 During the coronavirus crisis to date, that share has gone up to 15 to 20% of renters not paying.
 In California, the total rent collected from Class C renters (those in properties typically more than 20 years old, which are often in need of updating) dropped 35% from June to July alone—from 59% in June to 24% in July—according to a recent LeaseLock report.
 Those figures are down from 85% in January, showing that these renters, who are already more vulnerable, are seeing the deepest financial strain.
 A National Association of Hispanic Real Estate Professionals survey looked at how small landlords were struggling from this drop in rent income; only 61% of respondents said they were confident they could cover their operating costs over the next quarter.
 This crisis is already having an affect on the market: New York City rent prices are already down 6%, per real estate site Localize.
 Pinnegar says that nationwide, we could see see vacancy rate peak at 7% nationally, and rents drop by about 8%.

 Despite the advice to compromise, there are still evictions happening around the country, sparking concerns about a homelessness crisis on the horizon.
 People in New York protested outside of a Brooklyn brownstone when a landlord evicted his tenants in July.
-In New Orleans, protested blocked court entrances in a hope of preventing evictions from taking place.
-There may not yet be data on how evictions have increased, but housing experts predict we may see as many as 2 million evictions in September alone—the amount the U.S. usually sees over an entire year.
+In New Orleans, protestors blocked court entrances in a hope of preventing evictions from taking place.
+There may not yet be data on how evictions have increased, but housing experts predict we may see as many as two million evictions in September alone—the amount the U.S. usually sees over an entire year.

 And not every landlord agrees that that keeping a tenant in place is the best move, economically.
 Paul Howard, president of the Florida Landlord Network, which provides education and business tools to landlords, including an eviction service, says filling a vacancy in Florida won’t be a problem.
 Still, he’s advising his members to get a written payment plan with their tenants in place as a way to avoid eviction.